mjcumming/wiim/docs/user-guide.md

             - media_player.kitchen
 ```

+## 📚 Preset Browser

+Open the media-player card → three-dot menu → *Browse Media* → *Presets*.

+You'll see all presets configured in the WiiM Home app (names, cover art) and can start playback with a single click.

+The list refreshes every 30 seconds; empty slots are hidden automatically.

 This guide covers the essential user-facing features.
 For automation examples, see [automation-examples.md](automation-examples.md).
 For technical details, see [../development/](../development/).